SKT-T1-BUSH/SKT-T1-BUSH/README.md

 My name is SungHyun!

-I'm the CEO of Minjeong Co.
+I'm the CEO of Google Co.

 Welcome!! :smile: